cjngai/TABle5/README.md

 Welcome to the TABle5 repository.
 TABle5 is an extension for Google Chrome that allows you to customize the browser's "New Tab" page into your own personal homepage.

 All you need to use TABle5 is [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) itself!
-The extension is written in Javascript using the [Meteor JS](https://www.meteor.com/) engine.
+The extension is written in Javascript, which is natively supported by the browser.

 ## Table of Contents